bisand/node-red-contrib-tibber-api/README.md

 > https://developer.tibber.com/

 > Note!
-In order to use the included Grafana dashboard example you will need Grafana 6.x or higher.
+In order to use the included Grafana dashboard example, you will need Grafana 6.x or higher.

 ## Installation